Spastinak/BeliefRevisionEngine/README.md

 ### prerequisites

-Before starting the python script you will have to install the required libraries using the following command: <br>
+Before starting the python script you will have to install the required libraries using the following command in you commandline: <br>
-       ``` $ pip install -r requirements.txt```
+       ``` $ pip install -r PyLibraries.txt```

 ### Using the program